What Is Machine Learning? A Simple Explanation

 How It Works — Step by Step

-2. Data Preparation: Raw data is messy.
-Engineers clean it, remove errors, handle missing values, and format it consistently.
-This unglamorous step often consumes 60-80% of a machine learning project's time, yet it critically impacts results.
+2. Data Preparation: Engineers clean the data, removing errors and organizing it into usable formats.
+This step often consumes 60-80% of a machine learning project's time.

 Why It Matters in 2026